 The England Team is managed by that year’s National Captain and his or her Adjutant and Main Coach.
 Selection is made from entrants to the June Scottish Open meeting – useful to know if you are aiming for selection in the National!
 Having previously been shot at Castlelaw, Dechmont and Barry Buddon (venue for the 2014 Commonwealth Games) the match is currently shot at the beautiful Blair Atholl range and therefore is the only regular international TR match England currently shoot on electronic targets.

 Results from earlier years can be found in the Yearbooks under the Members menu item.
-The result for 2019 is shown here.
-[Unfortunately this year’s match could only be shot at 500 yards owing to a power failure with the electronic targets.]
+The result for 2020 is shown here.
+[With current COVID-19 restrictions, the match this year was held at Bisley in place of the National Match.
+As the nominated National Captain could not be present, the team was captained by the nominated National Adjutant].